I write this story for the freedom of our next generation. It accumulates 25 years of history - nice moves and stupid mistakes.

 The son of a school teacher, Sam was the eldest of 3 children of a God-fearing family.
 His father suffered from kidney failure and his entire family put up a brave and emotional fight for 11 years.
-That experience enabled him to relate to the poor and disabled people.
+That experience enabled him to relate to the poor.

 Sam's father, Alan Leong, was a school teacher, born and raised in Kuala Lumpur Malaysia.
 Alan grew up selling cigarettes to Japanese soldiers during the World War II and went to school in a canvas tent.

 Sam's grandfather, Leong Hung Wah, was a policeman, a civil servant of the Colonial British.
-He had a compassionate heart for downtrodden people.
+He had a compassionate heart for the poor.
 In 1941, the Imperial Japanese Army invaded Malaya and started bombing government buildings.
-Leong's police station and prison building were bombed.
+Leong's police station was bombed.

-While British officers were scrambling out of the prison building, Leong went back in for the prison keys, unlocked the prison cells and save the lives of hundreds of detainees.
-His family became refugees and fled south to Singapore.
+While people were scrambling out of the building, Leong went back in for the prison keys, unlocked the cells and saved hundreds of lives.
+His family became refugees and fled to Singapore.

 Sam was very fond of his father, Alan, whose plans for him included educating him life's fundamentals.
 Sam saw how hard his father worked.
 The Leong's were not well off and neither were their neighbors.
 A school teacher's work was hard, with young gangsters to contend with, Alan was an exacting disciplinarian.